akanadocs/docs-test/ag/bindings/binding_identifiers.md

 ---
 layout: page
 title: Binding Identifiers
-description: Review and assign or unassign Identifiers that are defined for the current Binding.
+description: Learn how to review and assign or unassign identifiers that are defined for the current binding.
 product: ag
 category: learn
 sub-nav-class: Bindings